adilkhan0610/SPPU-Sem-V-Practicals/DBMSL/README.md

 Database Management Systems Laboratory

-This folder contains codes & outputs for all Practicals that I've performed under Database Management Systems Laboratory.
+This folder contains codes for all Practicals that I've performed under Database Management Systems Laboratory.

 I've also uploaded the respective databases that contain all the tables that I utilised.

-Feel free to paste these in your /var/lib/mysql folder to use them for yourself.

 Steps to Install MySQL on Ubuntu
 Update your repositories using: